c0dexu/CosmosVirtualAssistent/README.md

 # CosmosVirtualAssistent

- To install necessary modules for the API, execute the following commands:
+To install necessary modules for the API, execute the following commands: pip install -r deps.txt
-`pip install fastapi`
-`pip install uvicorn[standard]`

 To run the local server, use:
-`uvicorn main:app --reload`
+  python main.py